cpressland/cookbook-appserver/README.md

 * Setup a standard cpressland User and Group with appropriate SSH Keys

 ### Local Applications
-* Install and Configure Samba with AutoFS to connect to persistent storage, mounted under Apps User
+* Install and Configure Samba with AutoFS to connect to persistent storage
+  * Mounted under apps user as so relevant containers can read-write
+  * Broadcast Downloads Samba Share (/downloads) to remotely access download directory
 * Install and Configure Docker with systemd Scripts for Container Management
 * Deploy and Configure [Glances](https://github.com/nicolargo/glances) /w Docker Support